Skip to main content

 6 to 7 weeks

-It’s time to gradually decrease the amount of wet food you mix into your kittens’ dry food if you intend to transition them to a dry-only diet.
-You can still feed your kittens wet food as a treat — or to help them gain weight if they need it — but kittens should have constant access to dry kibble to make sure their dietary needs are met.
+If you intend to transition your kittens to a dry-only diet, gradually decrease the amount of wet food you mix into their dry food.
+You can still feed your kittens wet food as a treat—or to help them gain weight if they need it—but kittens should have constant access to dry kibble to ensure their dietary needs are met.

 Be cautious when caring for your kitten